How to read

 The hotel’s topmost floor is fully booked; I can tell from the warning lights set beside the doors.
 Nothing as harsh as a flashing red bulb, of course; the fat tubes shine colder by only a few degrees.
 They are very meaningful degrees.
 One of the doors has a guard stationed outside, wearing the same black visor as the contractors at the hotel’s base.
 As I pass, I nod hello, feeling sorry for her.
 What a slog.

-The tube outside my room, number six, glows warmer than the rest, and inside, the lights detect my presence and activates with an audible click.
+The tube outside my room, number six, glows warmer than the rest, and inside, the lights detect my presence and activate with an audible click.
 That’s a demerit, but I let it pass.
 I’m not here to evaluate the hotel’s design.
 Only its sleep.

 My job begins with bare legs.